-During the years ended December 31, 2019 and 2018, the Company had and continues to have operations in China.
-Operating transactions in China are denominated in the Chinese currency called RMB, which is not freely convertible into foreign currencies.
+During the years ended December 31, 2020 and 2019, the Company had and continues to have operations in China.
+Operating transactions in China are denominated in the Chinese currency called RMB or CNY, which is not freely convertible into foreign currencies.
 Operating internationally involves additional risks relating to such things as currency exchange rates, different legal and regulatory environments, political, economic risks relating to the stability or predictability of foreign governments, differences in the manner in which different cultures do business, difficulties in staffing and managing foreign operations, differences in financial reporting, operating difficulties, and other factors.